38zo/zontact/readme.txt

 * Lightweight code with minimal assets
 * No frontend bloat or external dependencies
-* Fully accessible modal with keyboard navigation and screen reader support
+* Fully accessible modal with keyboard and screen reader support
 * Built using WordPress and WCAG accessibility best practices

 ### Setup (Takes Less Than a Minute)

 1. Install and activate Zontact
-2. Open **Zontact → Settings** to customize your button and form
+2. Open **Zontact → Settings** to customize the button and form
-3. The floating contact button appears automatically on your site with an option to disable it
+3. Enable or disable the floating contact button as needed

 That’s it.

 == Key Features ==

-* **Floating Contact Button** – Clean, minimal button that stays visible without disrupting your design
+* **Floating Contact Button** – Clean, minimal button that stays visible without disrupting your layout
-* **Accessible Modal Contact Form** – ARIA-compliant, keyboard-friendly modal dialog
+* **Accessible Modal Contact Form** – ARIA-compliant, keyboard-friendly dialog
 * **Simple Customization** – Adjust button position, colors, size, and shape
 * **Spam Protection** – Built-in honeypot to reduce spam submissions
-* **Email Notifications** – Get messages delivered straight to your inbox
+* **Email Notifications** – Receive messages directly in your inbox
-* **Message Storage (Optional)** – View submissions inside WordPress
+* **Message Storage (Optional)** – View submitted messages in the WordPress admin
-* **Translation Ready** – Fully internationalized and ready for localization
+* **Translation Ready** – Fully internationalized and localization-friendly

 == Accessibility ==

-Accessibility is a core feature not an afterthought.
+Accessibility is a core feature—not an afterthought.

 Zontact includes: